quantis/activeRecord/README.markdown

 ### Filters ###

 It is often desirable to create reusable queries that can be used to extract particular subsets of data without repeating large sections of code.
-Paris allows you to do this by writing functions that extend your model class, within which you run Idiorm query builder methods on the `$this` object.
+Dakota allows you to do this by writing functions that extend your model class, within which you run Idiorm query builder methods on the `$this` object.
 By returning `$this` from your function, you will allow your method to be chainable.

 It is easiest to illustrate this with an example.
 Imagine an application in which users can be assigned a role, which controls their access to certain pieces of functionality.
 In this situation, you may often wish to retrieve a list of users with the role 'admin'.
 To do this, add a method called (for example) `admins` to your Model class: